History of Gourds Around the World

 Or, go to: www.pnas.org/doi/10.1073/pnas.1318678111

 A Little History of Gourd Societies in the United States

 In 1937 the "Gourd Society of America" was founded by Mr. Sterling Pool of Rockport, Massachusetts.
 In 1970 the society was moved to Ohio and renamed The American Gourd Society.
-Today, AGS has over 4,000 members and acts as the unifying body for 10 state chapters.
-States chapters are chartered in California, Arkansas, Florida, Indiana, Kentucky, Missouri, North Carolina, Ohio, Texas, and Virginia.
-North Carolina was the first chartered Chapter, while the California Chapter was chartered in 1997 and is already one of the largest Chapters in the Society.
+Today, AGS has over 2,000 members and acts as the unifying body for 22 state chapters.
+States chapters are chartered in Alabama, Arizona, California, Florida, Hawaii, Georgia, Idaho, Indiana, Iowa, Michigan, Mississippi, Missouri, Nevada, New Mexico, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia and Washington State.
+North Carolina was the first chartered Chapter (1943), while the California Chapter, which was chartered in 1997 is one of the largest Chapters in the Society.

 Saving the Bottle Gourd in Kenya